-- Viewing assigned PowerPoints and other presentations - Reading the textbook and other assigned resources - Reading and responding to one another's writing - Contributing to class and group discussions - Collaborating with other students - Submitting all assignments on time (If an absence or other circumstance prevents you from submitting an assignment on time, you need to contact me as soon as possible, ideally before the assignment is due, to request an extension.
-Doing so does not guarantee an extension, which will depend on when you contacted me, the specific circumstances, and possibly documentation, such as a doctor's note). - Exhibiting professional and respectful behavior
+- Logging into our class Brightspace at least once a day every weekday to check for announcements, work on assignments, respond to questions, turn in work, etc. If you don't log in consistently, you'll probably fall behind rather quickly. - Viewing assigned PowerPoints and other presentations - Reading the textbook and other assigned resources - Reading and responding to one another's writing - Contributing to online class and group discussions - Collaborating with other students - Submitting all assignments on time (If a circumstance prevents you from submitting an assignment on time, you need to contact me as soon as possible, ideally before the assignment is due, to request an extension.
+Doing so does not guarantee an extension, which will depend on when you contacted me, the specific circumstances, and possibly documentation (for example, a doctor's note). - Exhibiting professional and respectful behavior